johnridesabike/bikewalklife/posts/2021/07/america-walks-advocates-teaming-up-with-local-libraries.md

   alt: ''
   caption: ''
 external_link: https://americawalks.org/how-and-why-to-team-up-with-your-local-librarian/
+excerpt: >
+  Advocacy group America Walks has a new post on how to team up with your local library to improve the walkability of your community.

 ---
 Advocacy group America Walks has a new post on how to team up with your local library to improve the walkability of your community.